stanislav-chekmenev/rl-driving/README.md

 ```python
 script += 'env.setAgentLidar({pts: 32, width: 5, height: 5, pos: -1.5});' + "\n"
 ```

+You can find more info on the pages of the metacar environment: https://github.com/thibo73800/metacar

 # Pretrained agent

 The package comes with a pretrained agent, a complete World Model where for the control part PPO is used.
 Also, you can find the first two parts of the World Model, which are a variational autoencoder (VAE) and a LSTM with a Gaussian Mixture (Memory).
 The models are store in the models directory for each part.